Shatzii/FamilyLawFirm/docs/DEPLOYMENT.md

 ## 7) Quick checklist

-- GoDaddy → add law.shatzii.com (A for server, or CNAME to Netlify)
+- GoDaddy → add law.shatzii.com (A for server, or CNAME to Netlify).
+If not using a custom domain yet, use https://familylaw.netlify.app.
 - Set env vars (FRONTEND_ORIGIN, BACKEND_URL, JWT_SECRET, DATABASE_URL, etc.)
 - Deploy via:
   - Netlify (frontend) + Railway (backend), or